What is the Function of Anti-Lock Braking System?

 Secondly, ABS systems are designed to work in conjunction with other vehicle safety features.
 For instance, in many modern vehicles, ABS is a critical component of the Electronic Stability Control (ESC) system.
 This integration helps in managing the car's stability during sudden maneuvers, significantly reducing the chances of accidents due to loss of control.
 The presence of ABS is also reassuring for drivers, knowing their vehicle is equipped with advanced technology to safeguard against unexpected road situations.

-How Can Drivers Test If Their Abs Are Working Properly?
+How Can Drivers Test If Their ABS Is Working Properly?

 Testing your vehicle's ABS involves a straightforward procedure.
 Initially, you can start by looking for the ABS light on your dashboard when you start the car.
 This light should briefly illuminate as part of the system's self-check process and then turn off.
 If the light stays on, it indicates a potential issue with the ABS.
 For a more practical test, find a safe and controlled environment, like an empty parking lot, and perform a controlled brake at a moderate speed.
 You should feel a pulsing or vibrating sensation in the brake pedal, indicating the ABS is engaging.